5 important and simple steps to actually plan your week: 2023 guide

 Time block/schedule them into your calendar

 This is the part where I open my online calendar.
 I use the Apple calendar to time block and to also schedule stuff already in my planner.
-Google Calendar is automatically synced with my Apple one, so all my google meets and such require no hassle.
+Google Calendar is automatically synced with my Apple Calendar, so all my Google meets and such require no hassle.
 This certainly helps to plan my week because I can just glance at my calendar and see what I need to add, or what’ll take most of my time that week.
+So if you have a lot of calendars, see if you can integrate them, to better plan your week.

 I prefer online calendars for time blocking because:

-So if you’re new to time blocking here’s what I do:
+So if you’re new to time blocking, and you want to use it to plan your week, here’s what I do:

-• Start off with only some parts of your week time blocked, and as time goes on you can start adding more events and plans.
+- Start with only some parts of your week time blocked, and as time goes on you can start adding more events and plans.

 Color code

 I mentioned above to color code your labels when time blocking, but it’s also helpful when you’re writing things down ahead of time.
 It could be for different subjects or work/personal-related stuff.
-Of course, you won’t always have colored pens/pencils on hand but at least at the start of the week, you have an idea of which aspects of your life need the most attention.
+Of course, you won’t always have colored pens/pencils on hand but at least at the start when you plan your week, you have an idea of which aspects of your life need the most attention.

 Update it every week, and when you start planning, write down every goal you have.
 If you don’t achieve your goal, then there’s always next week.
-If you do, good job !!
+If you do achieve your goal, good job !!

 You can also write this in a journal, and keep track of it there.
 If you want to start journaling, read this beginner guide!